surban/aggligator/aggligator-util/README.md

 [Aggligator link aggregator].

 It provides the following modules:
-  * functions for establishing a connection consisting of aggregated TCP links,
+  * functions for establishing a connection consisting of aggregated TCP links with optional TLS encryption,
   * a text-based, interactive connection and link montor,
   * a speed test.